The winner of the Pegasus World Cup 2020 is Mucho Gusto!

 As the final list of Pegasus World Cup entries is not yet official, giving tips and predictions about the horses to bet on in the Pegasus World Cup races is a tricky one.

 Until you know the level of competition that is in the field and what jockeys will be on what horses, there is a lot of speculation.
 Some of the key factors to look at naturally are going to be course form and current form.

 You want to see what types of results each horse has had at the same length of race and in the same conditions that will be on race day.
 Naturally, all of the horses in the race are going to have very good perigees and results to date.
 Otherwise, their owners would not pay $500,000 to enter the horse.

-Maximum Security looks like running in the Pegasus World Cup in 2020 and will likely be the early favorite.
-Other horses that are near the top of the betting include Omaha Beach, McKinzie and Spun to Run.
+Maximum Security will not be running in the Pegasus World Cup 2020, saving strength for the Saudi Cup instead.
+He would have been the Pegasus 2020 favorite.
+Now, horses that are near the top of the betting include Omaha Beach, Spun to Run, and Higher Power.

 In the 2019 renewal of the Pegasus World Cup, City of Light was one of the favorites to win before the race and duly delivered.
 Seeking the Soul in second place paid out nicely for each way bettors, with odds of 34/1.
 In third place was Accelerate, having gone off at 6/4 in the pre-Pegasus World Cup betting.

 Previously, for those that wished to enter a horse into the main race, the entry fee used to be around $500,000.
 However, this year, they decided to waive the entrance fee.
 All horses that will take part in the race will have to be invited.
 Moreover, this race will be completely medication-free.
 This is part of a move towards safer horse races.
 Two percent of the winnings will go to Thoroughbred aftercare.